Ever-QN/ever-qn/README.md

 I am currently a student at Southern Alberta Institute of Technology (SAIT) studying Software Development.
 I have experience in HTML, CSS, Javascript, and I'm always looking to learn more.

-🌱 I’m currently learning Ruby, eventually adding a framework on top of it to utilize Ruby on Rails for making full-stack applications
+🌱 I’m currently learning Ruby, eventually adding a framework on top of it to utilize Ruby on Rails for making full-stack applications <br>
-💬 Ask me about anything!
+💬 Ask me about anything! <br>
-📫 How to reach me: My Linkedin which is on my portfolio website.
+📫 How to reach me: My Linkedin which is on my portfolio website. <br>